Please Don’t Call Me “Witchy”

 About that…

-First, if I have an aesthetic, it’s dark academia mixed with a good dose of dragon core,
+If I have an aesthetic, its dark academia mixed with a good dose of dragon core which is goblin core mixed with a good dose of DnD memorabilia.

+Secondly… the history of witchcraft is not at all what people think it is.
 It’s frustrating to me that just because I am knowledgeable about cultural folkways people want to label me that way.
-This whole website is a pushback against the idea that using herbal remedies is inherently witchy.
-Please don’t call me witchy.
+This whole website is a pushback against the idea.
+Using herbal remedies is something that every caregiver used to do for their family and not some witchy ritual.

 Some of you may be aware of Paul Grossman as the researcher who finally put the faulty physiology that is used to support polyvagal theory to rest.
 He is the Emeritus Research Director of Psychosomatics at Universitätsspital Basel.
 (It’s a terrible shame that the word psychosomatic has become seen as being dismissive when what it really speaks to is the interaction between the body and the mind and how that impacts our health.)
 Grossman has aptly summarized the way that ritual is a valid method of improving well-being.